Kidney, Reproductive and Urinary Conditions

-Your baby's doctor will carefully examine your son's belly area and groin, looking and feeling for a swollen scrotum that is not painful.
-Sometimes the doctor can't feel a boy's testicles because there is so much fluid in the scrotum.
-The doctor may also be able to make the size of the sac bigger or smaller by pressing on the boy's belly or scrotum.
+Your baby's doctor will examine your child's belly area and groin, looking and feeling for a swollen scrotum that is not painful.
+Sometimes the doctor is not able to feel a boy's testicles because there is so much fluid in the scrotum.
+The doctor may be able to make the size of the sac bigger or smaller by pressing on the boy's belly or scrotum.

-In some cases, the doctor might ask your son to have an ultrasound exam to make sure of the diagnosis.
+In some unusual cases, the doctor might ask to have an ultrasound exam of your child to make sure of the diagnosis.

 If you have questions about hydrocele treatment, call our General and Thoracic Surgery Department at 206-987-2794, extension 4.